google/skia-buildbot/skolo/raspberry-pi/README.md

 ![master-design](../img/master-design.png)

 The master and the spare can theoretically be run on any OS that supports NSF mounting and systemd.
-They are currently running Ubuntu 16.04.
-16.04 is the first LTS release that supports systemd.
+They are currently running Ubuntu 16.10.
+16.04 was the first LTS release that supports systemd.
 Make the username chrome-bot and use the buildbot password from Valentine.
 The hostnames should be skia-rpi-master and skia-rpi-master-spare.
 ```